PeterO.Numbers.EContext

 public PeterO.Numbers.ERounding Rounding { get; }

-Gets the desired rounding mode when converting numbers that can’t be represented in the given precision and exponent range.
+Gets the desired rounding mode when converting numbers that can’t be represented in the specified precision and exponent range.

 Returns:

-The desired rounding mode when converting numbers that can’t be represented in the given precision and exponent range.
+The desired rounding mode when converting numbers that can’t be represented in the specified precision and exponent range.

 public int Traps { get; }